gina-alaska/riverice-cookbook/README.md

 # riverice cookbook
-The cookbook to manage riverice.gina.alaska.edu
+The cookbook to manage riverflood.gina.alaska.edu & riverice.gina.alaska.edu

 # Contents
 The riverice cookbook installs and configures the following: